Edgeworth/memerna/STYLE.md

 Some notes on the coding style used in memerna:

+# C++
+- Format according to the .clang-format
-1. Prefer composition and data oriented APIs.
+- Prefer composition and data oriented APIs.
 Use inheritance carefully, if at all.
-2. Prefer pass by value and move to pass by const-ref and copy.
+- Prefer pass by value and move to pass by const-ref and copy.
-3. Prefer non-const pointer for output parameters, const-ref for params, const-pointer for optional references.
+- Prefer non-const pointer for output parameters, const-ref for params, const-pointer for optional references.

+# Python
+- Format according to black -l 100